See More Projects

 Enoch’s mâmawinitowin mîyowâyâwin, meaning ‘a gathering place of wellness’, is an opportunity to support the health of maskêkosihk (Enoch Cree Nation)’s Indigenous youth by building capacity for sport and recreation.
 This looks like barrier free participation, official and coach training and event management all through peer mentoring and positive community experiences.
 Launched in September 2021, the backbone of this initiative is to support positive peer relationships that are able to increase social connections and participation of youth into sport and recreation activities.
 Ultimately, this will lead to improved health, employability and school engagement, all through peer mentoring and positive community experiences.
 The Hub is jointly operated by Ever Active Schools and Kitaskinaw Education Authority staff.

 Canada’s Truth and Reconciliation Commission recommended ninety-four Calls to Action for all Canadians and for all levels of the federal, territorial, provincial, and municipal governments to enact.
 Included was a specific section titled “Sports and Reconciliation” (2015, p.
-10).
-The section describes five actionable Calls to Action that inspire macro-level (national & international) considerations of the following Sport for Development (SfD) project:
+10), which includes the following actions:

 - Tell the stories of Indigenous athletes in history;

 - Support long-term Indigenous athlete development and growth;

 - Amend policies to promote physical activity and sport participation as